Vihaan3/knowledge-garden/content/Tools for Thought/Notetaking for thinking.md

 #note-taking

+*Scratch thoughts as this idea developed; still working on cleaning it up.*
 ## Srs-first
 I think it would be something like anki but with the ability to write longer things and more text editing options + linking and better graph views.
 I don’t see why srs and notetaking have to be separate.
 Multiple different types of cards (prompts will be like standard flash cards with a question as the question and multiple possible answers as answers that you want to hide until you come up with a new one, while normal will just be a standard obsidian sheet, and maybe others as well). [[Building a better memory system]]